felarof99/nanoGPT-JAX-Flax-tf.data/README.md

 ## Acknowledgements

-Thank you to Karpathy for impleemnting the first version of nanoGPT!
+Thank you to Karpathy for implemnting the first version of nanoGPT!